 Windham Mountain, Windham

 Go to the mountain for this fireworks fest.
-The whole town gets in on the action with a fun sidewalk sale on Main Street.
-At 7 p.m., watch the parade as it travels down Main Street.
-Stick around at night for an epic fireworks show over Windham Mountain.
+The whole town gets in on the action with a fun sidewalk sale and parade down Route 296 to Main Street.
+Stick around at night for an epic fireworks show over Windham Mountain at dusk.

 Empire State Plaza, Albany

-Join in on the party in the Capital region.
+Join in on the Capital Region's epic celebration, which draws more than 20,000 visitors to the Plaza each year.
 The annual event starts in the afternoon, and includes music, food, crafts, and fireworks in the evening.